 He now has two purpose-built cat nests in my shed and sometimes bestows me the great privilege of letting me stroke him, but not always.

-Developed from the knotwork in Marjory Tait workshop, I extended the design into a fish, changing some outlines into spikey tails and added fins and antenna.
-I intend to translate into a felted piece with raised embroidery.
+Developed from the knotwork in a Marjory Tait workshop, I extended the design into a fish, changing some outlines into spikey tails and added fins and antenna.
+I intend to translate it into a felted piece with raised embroidery.

 The initial knotwork was developed into a Chinese foo dog, inspired by my own dog who is very chow-like and springs and prances around just like the Chinese lion dancers.

 The work is a reproduction of the opening double page of St John’s Gospel in the Book of Durrow.
 I have created the work on rag paper using archival watercolours, acrylic ink with added gesso and 24 carat gold leaf embellishment aimed at giving the modern viewer an appreciation of the. wonder and awe with which 7th and 8th century readers of the manuscript must have held the pages.